slott56/navtools/docs/_build/html/_sources/navigation.rst.txt

 This means :math:`(\phi_0, \lambda_0)` and :math:`(\phi_1, \lambda_1)`
 are the two points we're navigating between.

+The distance, :math:`d`, is given by the following computation:

 ..  math::

     x &= R \times \Delta \lambda \times \cos \frac{\Delta \phi}{2} \\